RubenGres/blog/src/posts/ainerds.md

     - research
 ---

-For the past few months the LLM community are excited with the advent of [mergekit](https://github.com/arcee-ai/mergekit) that allow the merging of LLM.
-[The paper that introduced this method for LLM](https://arxiv.org/abs/2306.01708) failed to mention that there is another – albeit non academic – community that did not wait for this paper to merge machine learning models: StableDiffusion finetuning hobbyists, specifically on the website [CivitAI](https://civitai.com/).
+For the past few weeks, the LLM community has been buzzing about [mergekit](https://github.com/arcee-ai/mergekit), a tool that enables the merging of large language models.
+However, [the academic paper that introduced this method](https://arxiv.org/abs/2306.01708) overlooked a crucial detail: there's another community that didn't wait for academic validation to start merging machine learning models.
+These pioneers were the Stable Diffusion hobbyists, particularly those congregating on [CivitAI](https://civitai.com/).

-Most researchers never took interest in theses communities even though they play a significant role in pushing the research and getting people in machine learning.
-I'm sure the academic world could greatly benefit from keeping an eye on what they are up to.
-This article is a tribute to theses ethically questionnable communities.
+Most researchers have overlooked these communities, despite their significant role in advancing research and attracting newcomers to machine learning.
+The academic world could benefit tremendously from observing their innovations.
+This article examines these ethically complex but technically innovative communities and their contributions to AI development.

-# CivitAI

-CivitAI is a model sharing website that allow users to share their finetuned model of StableDiffusion.
-This way you can find models trained on specific artistic styles or optimized to have realistic results.
-The website **ALLOWS** for Not Safe For Work (NSFW) content, so if you decide to take a look for yourself be prepared to encounter many naked, big brested anime girls.
-Amongst this turmoil, some users decided to create the ultimate hentai model by merging multiple existing models.
-Sounds familiar?

-Their task turned out to be so successful that at the time of writing this article, the stable diffusion model that yields the best results for anime style is a merge of different models, including NSFW.
-Now we face a very strange problem where all the models that we ave are heavily biased towards nudity, which, you might consider a bug or a feature depending on what you are working on.
-[Reddit user PRNGAppreciation looked into this issue](https://www.reddit.com/r/StableDiffusion/comments/12huyk4/evaluation_of_the_latent_horniness_of_the_most/) and compared *latent hornyness* of popular anime style models on the website:
+## CivitAI: The Underground Model Laboratory

+CivitAI serves as a model-sharing platform where users distribute their fine-tuned Stable Diffusion models.
+The site hosts models trained on specific artistic styles, photorealistic techniques, and various aesthetic preferences.
+What sets CivitAI apart is its permissive stance on Not Safe For Work (NSFW) content—a policy that has led to some unexpected technical breakthroughs.

+Within this environment, users began creating sophisticated merged models, combining multiple existing models to achieve superior results.
+This grassroots experimentation proved remarkably successful.
+Today, the highest-performing Stable Diffusion models are typically merges of various models, including *NSFW-trained* ones.

+This success created an intriguing technical challenge: the most capable anime models exhibit strong biases toward adult content.
+[Reddit user PRNGAppreciation looked into the issue](https://www.reddit.com/r/StableDiffusion/comments/12huyk4/evaluation_of_the_latent_horniness_of_the_most/), examining the "latent horniness" of popular anime-style models:

 ![](/blog/assets/img/evaluation-of-the-latent-horniness-of-the-most-popular.webp)